Twitter Could Sue Elon Musk Over Breach Of Acquisition Contract

 CNBC reports that, even though Elon Musk said he is still committed to acquiring Twitter, he could bail given “the losses he is incurring on paper with regard to his Tesla Inc (NASDAQ:TSLA) equity ownership.”

-Shares of Tesla are down about 24% over the last month.7 Dividend Stocks that Help Take the Bite Out of Inflation
+Shares of Tesla are down about 24% over the last month.7 Manufacturing Stocks That Will Overcome Current Difficulties

 .